hikurangi/coding-challenge/readme.md

 ![Pick an avatar](https://github.com/JoinColony/coding-challenge/raw/master/avatar_picker.gif "Pick me!")

 The user clicks on the avatar to open a popover which allows the user to choose another avatar from the list.
-After a click a (fake) HTTP request is made (while a loading spinner runs), the popover closes and the new avatar will appear in the inital view.
+After a click a (fake) HTTP request is made (while a loading spinner runs), the popover closes and the new avatar will appear in the initial view.

 ### Design and behaviour: